thousandbrainsproject/tbp.monty/docs/how-monty-works/monty/conventions.md

 ![Cartesian and spherical axes conventions.
 Left: Monty uses the right-up-backward axes convention.
 The forward direction is indicated by the dotted line.
 Right: Azimuth (theta) and elevation (phi) are centered down the forward axis.](../../figures/how-monty-works/coordinate_conventions.png)

-Monty uses the _right-up-backward_ [axes convention](https://en.wikipedia.org/wiki/Axes_conventions).
+Monty uses the _right-up-backward_ [axes convention](https://en.wikipedia.org/wiki/Axes_conventions), which is a [right-handed coordinate system](https://en.wikipedia.org/wiki/Right-hand_rule#Coordinates).
 Concretely, this means that
  - the x-axis points to the right,
  - the y-axis points up,
  - the z-axis points backwards.